gas-backend-architecture

 6.2 Stable range rules

-- Always use stable column indexes
+- use stable column indexes

-- Never use dynamic ranges
+- never use dynamic ranges

-- Always skip header rows
+- skip header rows

-- Always map rows to typed objects
+- map rows to typed objects

 6.3 No global mutable state

-- No global caches
+- no global caches

-- No global arrays
+- no global arrays

-- No global counters
+- no global counters

-- No global objects that mutate
+- no global mutable objects

 6.4 No side effects outside route handlers

-- No writes in doGet/doPost
+- no writes in doGet/doPost

 7. Error Handling